-- Through greater organizational practices, the tools help reduce clashing deadlines.
+- Through more great organizational practices, the tools help reduce clashing deadlines.
 Better time management and reminders are always in place.

 - They improve project tracking.
 Good project management tools equal better project monitoring.

-Define your needs, requirements, goals, and choose the most appropriate project management system for your organization.
+Define your needs, requirements, and goals, and choose the most appropriate project management system for your organization.